asleepyskye/archive-hrt.cat/guides/10_final_steps.md

 Therefore, you do not need to take any final sterilization steps if you followed the previous steps precisely.

 Of course, some bacteria is killed at 121°C. An autoclave cycle won't do nothing, but it is not sufficient to create conditions of sterility in your vial.
-You may put your vials into the autoclave for 30-60 minutes, as a final just-in-case, but in theory it's not needed.
+You may put your vials into the autoclave for 30-60 minutes, as a final just-in-case, but in theory it's not needed and isn't doing very much.

 ## Making a Record